-• The camera does not support operation with Mac OS X 10.0.
-Operation is supported with Mac OS 10.1, 10.2, 10.3, 10.4, 10.5, 10.6, 10.7 and 10.8 (using the OS standard USB driver) only.
+- Never unplug the USB cable, or operate the camera while viewing or storing images.
+Doing so can cause data to become corrupted. - The camera does not support operation with Mac OS X 10.0 to 10.4.
+Operation is supported with Mac OS 10.5 to 10.9 (using the OS standard USB driver) only.

-- You also can use your computer's card slot (if it has one) or a commercially available card reader to access image files directly from the camera's memory card.
-For details, see the user documentation that comes with your computer. - To connect the camera to your computer and save files - 1.
-Turn on the camera.
-Next, press [SET] and then display the REC menu (page 55) or the PLAY menu (page 71). - 2.
-On the "Set Up" tab, select "USB" and then press [▶]. - 3.
-Use [▲] and [▼] to select "Mass Storage", and then press [SET]. - 4.
-Turn off the camera and then use the USB cable that comes with the camera to connect it to your Macintosh. - Connecting the camera to a computer with a USB cable starts charging of the camera's battery (page 17). - Make sure that you insert the cable connector into the USB/AV port until you feel it click securely into place.
-Failure to insert the connector fully can result in poor communication or malfunction.
+You also can use your computer's card slot (if it has one) or a commercially available card reader to access image files directly from the camera's memory card.
+For details, see the user documentation that comes with your computer.

+■ To connect the camera to your computer and save files

+Turn off the camera and then use the USB cable that comes with the camera to connect it to your Macintosh.

+- Connecting the camera to a computer with a USB cable starts charging of the camera's battery (page 17). - Make sure that you insert the cable connector into the USB/AV port until you feel it click securely into place.
+Failure to insert the connector fully can result in poor communication or malfunction